Open Source Work

 - Fixed queue list numbering in zimit-frontend (started at 1 instead of 0 — small detail, but it matters for user mental models)

-These aren’t flashy, but they’re honest work.
-Each one taught me something about paying attention to details that slip through the cracks.
+Each one taught me something about paying attention to details that usually slip.

 These contributions taught me something: the best way to understand a system is to try explaining it to someone else.
 Which is probably why I ended up spending so much time thinking about documentation itself.